LAB-BASED TRAINING:

 BUILDING LIFE SAFETY SYSTEMS SPECIALIST (CLSS)

-FTN-CLSS COURSE - Individual Registration - $1870.00 (or $1345.00*) APEG Members receive a special discount *If you already own copies of the Standards (listed below), please select the “CLSS Course Only” option and bring your copies to class!
+FTN-CLSS COURSE - Individual Registration - $1345.00* APEG Members receive a special discount *If you already own copies of the Standards (listed below), please select the “CLSS Course Only” option and bring your copies to class!
 Seating is limited to twenty (20) participants Pre-requisite: FTN-LSST-B, C, E, F, G, K, P, V, & W or APEG Registered Professional Engineer (Electrical Discipline)

 This is a fully interactive classroom-based course which is the educational component for achieving Certification as a Building Life Safety Systems Specialist (CLSS).
-The course covers requirements for the Commissioning of Building Life Safety Systems (Integrated Testing) which includes topics on fire alarm system installation (conventional and addressable systems), Verification of Fire Alarm Systems (conventional and addressable systems), the annual testing component of a Section 6 Verification (conventional and addressable systems), audibility and intelligibility testing, as well as testing of large area networks, interconnection of sprinkler systems, extinguishment systems, Emergency Voice Communication (EVC) systems, Command and Control Facility (CACF), smoke and elevator control.
+The course covers requirements for the CAN/ULC 1001-11-REV2 which includes topics on fire alarm system installation (conventional and addressable systems), Verification of Fire Alarm Systems (conventional and addressable systems), the annual testing component of a Section 27 Verification (conventional and addressable systems), audibility and intelligibility testing, as well as testing of large area networks, interconnection of sprinkler systems, extinguishment systems, Emergency Voice Communication (EVC) systems, Command and Control Facility (CACF), smoke and elevator control.
 Testing of Fire Pumps, Emergency Generators, UPS Systems will also be covered.

 Course consists of thirty (30) evening classes.
 Course is seventy-five (75) hours with a 2.5 hour final examination (you must score 80% or higher to pass).
 NOTE: Statutory Holidays are NOT class days.